Just minutes, rather than hours, from the city, the Perth Hills holds its own among more lauded food and drink destinations.

 Core Cider

 Core Cider is a total orchard-to-glass cider experience.
 The Cider Garden looks over the orchard where the first apple tree was planted back in 1939.
 While the manicured lawn is the place to loll around while working through a paddle of Sparkling Pear, Crisp Apple, Berry Perry or Sparkling Ginger ciders – drops brewed just a stone’s throw away on the farm that’s been in the Della Franco family for four generations.
 But what to pair with it?
-Pork belly bites battered in apple cider with a plum glaze, of course.
+Their signature Core fried chicken with a sweet mango glaze, of course.
 That’s the staple on the set menu in the Orchard Bistro upstairs, but you can keep it casual in the garden with mini tacos or a saltbush & rosemary lamb pizza followed by a lick of ice-cream.
 A winner right to the, ahem, core.

 35 Merrivale Road, Pickering Brook